SainsburyWellcomeCentre/aeon_docs/src/getting_started/multianimal_tracking.md

 :columns: 8
 :child-align: center

-The SLEAP pose model tracks eight body parts along each mouse using an overhead camera with a view of the entire habitat and was designed to be reusable across experiments with similar arena setups.
+The SLEAP pose model tracks eight body parts along each mouse using an overhead camera that captures the entire habitat.
+Unlike identity models, the pose model is designed to be reusable across experiments with similar setups.

 *Relevant repositories: [aeon_sleap_processing](aeon-sleap-processing-github:)*
 :::
 ::::

-## Inference Pipeline
+## Inference pipeline
 :::{figure} ../images/ma-inference-pipeline.png
 :height: 300px
 :alt: multi-animal-tracking
 :::
-The SLEAP identity model runs on all quadrant views, assigning an identity and a likelihood score for each detected mouse.
-For each mouse, the prediction with the highest likelihood is selected.
-These selected identities are then projected back onto the full-field camera view, where SLEAP’s pose-inference model estimates multi-point skeletons for each mouse.
+The identity model processes all quadrant views, assigning an identity and a likelihood score to each detected mouse.
+For each mouse, the prediction with the highest likelihood is selected and projected onto the full-field camera view.
+The pose model then estimates the pose of each mouse in the full-field view.
 The final output combines both pose and identity assignments.

 *Relevant repositories: [aeon_sleap_processing](aeon-sleap-processing-github:)*

-## RFID Validation
+## RFID validation
-Animals are implanted with RFID tags that allow us to quantify their visits to important sites which are equipped with RFID antennae (nest, foraging patches, gates).
-These RFID detections provide ground truth data for validating identity tracking accuracy.
+Each mouse is implanted with an RFID tag, enabling automatic detection of its presence at key locations within the habitat which are equipped with RFID antennae ([nest](target-nest), [foraging patches](target-foraging-patch), gates).
+These RFID detections provide ground-truth data for validating the accuracy of identity tracking.

 *Relevant repositories: [aeon_sleap_processing](aeon-sleap-processing-github:)*